johnmcconnell/chenv/README.md

 # chenv
-chenv is a completely overegineered program to change env files and manage env files.
+chenv is a completely overegineered program to manage env files.

 For example, times when developing you will want the change the environment of your application from **dev**, **staging**,